-Students must satisfactorily complete a Year 11 pattern of study comprising of at least 12 units in the preliminary HSC course and a Year 12 pattern of study comprising at least 10 units in the HSC course.
+Students must satisfactorily complete a Year 11 pattern of study comprising of at least 12 units in the Preliminary HSC course and a Year 12 pattern of study comprising at least 10 units in the HSC course.
 Both patterns must include:

-- at least six units from Board Developed Courses; - at least two units of a Board Developed Course in English; - at least three courses of two units value or greater (either Board Developed or Board Endorsed Courses); and - at least four subjects.
+- at least two units of compulsory in English; - at least six units from Board Developed Courses; - at least three courses of two units value or greater (either Board Developed or Board Endorsed Courses); and - at least four subjects (including English).